soyoahn/soyoahn.github.io/index.md

 **Technical Writer Working in Games**

-Time to start blogging, I guess!
+Alright!
+Time to start blogging.
 This site isn't meant for any one use case (personal, professional, "mommy blogging").
 It's just a centralized place to keep notes that I can easily share with a link. :)

 I'm a technical writer and the mom of two toddlers.
 We have one brown tabby cat and a growing collection of houseplants (19 now...
 I'd love to 3x this number in the next year or so).